zhouemily/SummerInternship2018/tigergraph-multithread-post/README.md

  ```
  then make the loading job online so that it accepts HTTP POST
  ```
- gsql>offline2online load_socialroom
+ gsql>OFFLINE2ONLINE load_socialroom
  gsql>ls
  ```
 ## Compile and run
   You can use either javac or your own IDE.
 I used [Bluej](https://www.bluej.org/) for this project.

   The main TGMultiThreadRunner class expects 1 argument that is the name of the configuration file which is in json format.
 Please see the config.json file as example.
-The number of threads can be configured in the configuration file and after each run the benchmark number will be written to file benchmark.csv.
+The number of threads can be configured in the configuration file and after each run the benchmark number is written to file benchmark.csv.